nixsolutions/blockchain-poc-medical-contract/README.md

 ## Action handlers
 You can find actions in `contract/action` folder.
 Just like controllers in web apps with MVC pattern, actions are connectors between business logic layer of smart contract and transport layer.
 There are actions for agreement:
-- createAgreement
+- createAgreement - Parent can create an agreement with the hospital, where their child is examined
-- getAgreement
+- getAgreement - Parent and a hospital worker can see agreement from the world state database
-- signAgreement
+- signAgreement - hospital can sign an agreement with a parent

 And there are actions for cards:
-- getCard
+- getCard - Parent and the hospital can get card of the child
-- getCards
+- getCards - Parent can get cards of their children and hospital worker can get cards of examined children
-- createCard
+- createCard - Parent can create a card
-- updateCard
+- updateCard - Hospital worker can update card

 ## Models